-This document is the Product User Manual for the MSG Automatic Satellite Image Interpretation Product (PGE10 of the NWC/GEO software) and the "Automatic Satellite Image Interpretation - Next Generation" Product (PGE17 of the NWC/GEO software).
+This document is the Product User Manual for the MSG Automatic Satellite Image Interpretation Product (PGE10 of the NWC/GEO software).

 This document contains practical information for the daily use of the product.
 This document is intended for the meteorologist giving some principal information on the abilities and limitation of the product output.